Happy Children’s Book Week! This year marks its 100th anniversary.

 With many 100-years-ago personalities I come across, I end up with more or less a monopoly on them.
 If you Google alleged German spy/femme fatale Despina Storch, for example, you get Wikipedia, then me.** (I do, at least.)
 Moore, though, has been in the news quite a bit in recent years.
 New Yorker writer/Harvard historian Jill Lepore wrote an article in 2008 about Moore’s persistent-bordering-on-stalkerish attempts to get E.B.
 White to finish Stuart Little, followed by her efforts to make sure the finished product, which she hated, never saw the light of day.
 (She failed, obviously, but managed to keep Stuart Little out of contention for the Newbery Award, which is bestowed by the American Library Association.)

 Lepore and others have highlighted Moore’s eccentricities, which, to be fair, were considerable.
 She had a wooden puppet named Nicholas that she took everywhere and often held conversations with, including in professional meetings.
 (When Harper editor Virginia Kirkus stopped by Moore’s office to ask why she was ignoring Laura Ingalls Wilder’s Little House books, Moore kept turning to Nicholas and saying, “Nicholas, Miss Kirkus wants to know…”) Moore also wrote two children’s books about Nicholas.
 The first one, Nicholas: A Manhattan Christmas, was a runner-up for the 1925 Newbery Award, but this may have had more to do with Moore’s home-field advantage as a librarian than with its quality.
-It’s still under copyright so I couldn’t check it out myself, but here are excerpts from some Goodreads reviews (average rating: two stars):
+It’s still under copyright so I couldn’t check it out myself (UPDATE 12/19/2021: you can now find it here), but here are excerpts from some Goodreads reviews (average rating: two stars):

 “An oddly off-putting little book.”